-The workshops offer opportunities for discussion and questioning, and for pupils to develop the investigative ideas offered in different ways, to answer their own queries.
-For example, using the investigation simulating coastal erosion, pupils can change the wave direction and strength, the size of material being moved by the waves and the cliff material composition (more clayey, sandy, gravelly).
-These different simulations can be linked to real life examples happening around the British coastline, making them very relevant to where the children live or their holiday experiences.
-Learning becomes more accessible and connected through noticing the changes in a practical manner, and children can explain the erosion concepts from their observed understanding.
-Children give verbal feedback from their visual experiences and playing with sand and water has a 'wow' effect which may well be
+The workshops offer opportunities for discussion and questioning and for pupils to develop the investigative ideas offered in different ways in order to answer their own queries.
+For example, using the investigation simulating coastal erosion, pupils can change the wave direction and strength, the size of material being moved by the waves and the cliff material composition (more clayey, sandy or gravelly).
+These different simulations can be linked to real-life examples happening around the British coastline, making them very relevant to where the children live or go for their holidays.
+Learning becomes more accessible (Balmer, 2019) and connected through pupils noticing the changes in a practical manner, and children can explain the erosion concepts from their observed understanding.
+Children give verbal feedback from their visual experiences, and playing with sand and water has a "wow" effect which may well be remembered.
+All the investigations offered in the ESEU CPDs enable a range of concepts to be examined and taught, which, when investigated at a simple level that is applicable to the age of the participants, provides a motivating and, therefore, hopefully lasting impression.